SCRT-HQ/VaporShell/docs/glossary/New-VSConfigConfigurationRecorder.md

----
-layout: glossary
-title: New-VSConfigConfigurationRecorder
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSConfigConfigurationRecorder

 ## SYNOPSIS
-Adds an AWS::Config::ConfigurationRecorder resource to the template
+Adds an AWS::Config::ConfigurationRecorder resource to the template.
+The AWS::Config::ConfigurationRecorder resource describes the AWS resource types for which AWS Config records configuration changes.
+The configuration recorder stores the configurations of the supported resources in your account as configuration items.

 ## SYNTAX